kubermatic/kubeone/docs/quickstart-aws.md

 In this quick start we're going to show how to get started with KubeOne on AWS.
 We'll cover how to create the needed infrastructure using our example Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

+As a result, you'll get Kubernetes 1.13.4 High-Available (HA) clusters with three control plane nodes and two worker nodes.

 ### Prerequisites

 To follow this quick start, you'll need:

 * `kubeone` installed, which can be done by following the `Installing KubeOne` section of [the README](https://github.com/kubermatic/kubeone/blob/master/README.md),
 * `terraform` installed.
-The binaries for `terraform` can be found on the [[Terraform website](https://www.terraform.io/downloads.html)
+The binaries for `terraform` can be found on the [Terraform website](https://www.terraform.io/downloads.html)

 ## Setting Up Credentials

-In order for Terraform to successfully create the infrastructure and for KubeOne to install Kubernetes and create worker nodes you need an [IAM account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with the appropriate set of permissions.
+In order for Terraform to successfully create the infrastructure and for KubeOne to install Kubernetes and create worker nodes you need an [IAM account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with the appropriate permissions.

-Once you have the IAM account, you need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables:
+Once you have the IAM account you need to set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables:

 ```bash
 export AWS_ACCESS_KEY_ID=...